Mshabrawy-m/AI-Smart-Bot-for-Network-Management/README.md

 ### Deployment limitations

 Streamlit Cloud **cannot reach private LAN addresses** (`192.168.x.x`, `10.x.x.x`).
 Live mode probes public hosts (Google DNS, Cloudflare) but not internal routers.
 For real LAN monitoring, deploy on-premises or via a VPN. **Simulated mode** works identically everywhere.

 ---

+## Roadmap

+Ideas for continuing this project past the graduation milestone:

+- [ ] Wire `pysnmp` into the stubbed SNMP extension point for real polling
+- [ ] Replace TF-IDF retrieval with an embedding-based vector store for semantic search
+- [ ] Add authentication and per-user role scoping for the remediation approval workflow
+- [ ] Support additional vendors beyond Cisco/MikroTik in the diagnostics bridge
+- [ ] Package the anomaly detector as a swappable model (add LSTM / Isolation Forest as alternatives)
+- [ ] Add a local/self-hosted LLM option for offline or air-gapped deployments

+---